 June 26, 2026

-Google Optimize Alternative for Webflow: The Best Free Options in 2026
+Google Optimize Alternative for Webflow

 When Google Optimize shut down in September 2023, it left a massive gap for Webflow users.
 Optimize was free, worked with a simple script tag, and let non-technical teams run A/B tests without touching code.
 Three years later, most replacements cost $100–$300 per month — a tough pill for indie founders, freelancers, and small agencies running Webflow sites.